rtic-rs/rtic/book/en/src/by-example/app.md

 using the `priority` argument.
 Tasks can have priorities in the range `1..=(1 << NVIC_PRIO_BITS)` where `NVIC_PRIO_BITS` is a constant defined in the `device` crate.
 When the `priority` argument is omitted, the priority is assumed to be `1`.
 The `idle` task has a non-configurable static priority of `0`, the lowest priority.

+> A higher number means a higher priority in RTIC, which is the opposite from what
+> Cortex-M does in the NVIC peripheral.
+> Explicitly, this means that number `10` has a **higher** priority than number `9`.

-When several tasks are ready to be executed the one with *highest* static priority will be executed first.
+When several tasks are ready to be executed the one with highest static priority will be executed first.
 Task prioritization can be observed in the following scenario: an interrupt signal arrives during the execution of a low priority task; the signal puts the higher priority task in the pending state.